missystar/Went/Glossary-of-Terms.md

 * A5/0: no ciphering at all
 * A5/1: strong(er) ciphering, intended for use in North America and Europe
-* A5/2: weak ciphering, intended for use in other parts of the world, but now deprecated by the GSMA
+* A5/2: weak ciphering, intended for other parts of the world, now deprecated by the GSMA
 * A5/3: even stronger ciphering with open design

 A5/1